If you have been playing guitar for a little while, you've probably heard of natural harmonics.

-The following are ten things you should know about harmonics and how they work to add vibrancy and drama to your playing.
+Here are ten facts you need to know about harmonics, how they work and how they add vibrancy and drama to your playing.

 1. The definition of harmonics